arju88nair/PHP-SMS-Queue/README.md

 # PHP-Queue
 A PHP RESTful API to work with the queue system in order to insert and retrieve queue entries from the database which works in tandem with an SMS (mock) system.
-Bootstrapped from [Anansaleh](https://github.com/anansaleh/PHP-RESTful-API)

 ---
 ## Scenario